goto40/self-dsl/docs/motivation.md

 ## Meta-model, model, and all that

-The meta-modeling toolsets utilized on this site typically allow to define __(1) a meta-model definition__, which defines what is modeled, e.g., the basic layout of a data structure in terms of structures which have attributes.
-This meta-model can be compared to a _data base layout_.
+The meta modeling toolsets utilized on this site typically allow to define __(1) a meta model definition__, which defines what is modeled, e.g., the basic layout of a data structure in terms of structures which have attributes.
+This meta model can be compared to a _data base layout_.
 It also can be compared to _glossary_ for a given domain.
-Using the meta-model __(2) model data__ can be defined by a user.
+Using the meta model __(2) model data__ can be defined by a user.
 This model data represents the concrete _data structures for a given domain_.
-__(3) Validation__: importantly, the meta-model definition allows to validate and check concrete models.
+__(3) Validation__: importantly, the meta model definition allows to validate and check concrete models.
 Finally, __(4) code generators and model transformations__ represent primary end user tools to allow mass production based on a _single source_ of information (the model).